-- (1) Associate Academic Dean of the College, Founder's Hall - (2) Dean of Students, Founders Hall - (3) Director of Human Resources, Sorensen Hall.
+- (1) Associate Academic Dean of the College, Bahls Center - (2) Dean of Students, Bahls Center - (3) Director of Human Resources, Sorensen Hall. - (4) Title IX Coordinator, Bahls Center

-When there is a conflict of interest, or if the Compliance Officers are unavailable, any of the Title IX Coordinators can serve as a Compliance Officer.
+When there is a conflict of interest, or if the Compliance Officers are unavailable, any of the Title IX/Deputy Title IX Coordinators can serve as a Compliance Officer.

-- 10.4.1.2 Records of all complaints against faculty are maintained by the Compliance Officers.
+10.5.1.2 Records of all complaints against faculty are maintained by the Compliance Officers.
 The Compliance Officers track the report and confirm incident rate for statistical purposes.
 Annually, a report will be given to the College President summarizing the data.
+These records will be held in confidence.

+10.5.2 Reporting Requirements

-These records will be held in confidence. - 10.4.2 Reporting Requirements - 10.4.2.1 All faculty, staff, administrators and students are required to promptly report any suspected violations of the Policy Against Harassment and Discrimination and known or suspected violations of the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct, even if the individual who was the victim has not filed a complaint.
+- All faculty, staff, administrators and students are required to promptly report any suspected violations of the Policy Against Harassment and Discrimination and known or suspected violations of the Policy Against Sexual Misconduct and Title IX Sexual Harassment, even if the individual who was the victim has not filed a complaint.
 The report should be directed to a Compliance Officer.
-Violations of the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct should be directed to a Compliance Officer.
-Violations of the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct should be directed to a Title IX Coordinator.
-A Compliance Officer may also serve as a Title IX Coordinator. - 10.4.2.2 The College has a legal obligation to investigate alleged incidents of harassment and discrimination.
+Violations of the Policy Against Sexual Misconduct and Title IX Sexual Harassment should be directed to a Title IX/Deputy Title IX Coordinator.
+A Compliance Officer may also serve as a Title IX Coordinator. - 10.5.2.2 The College has a legal obligation to investigate alleged incidents of harassment and discrimination.
 Therefore, even if a potential victim chooses not to pursue the complaint procedures set forth in this policy, the College still retains the right to fully investigate the matter and take appropriate actions consistent with its findings.

-10.4.2.3 The procedures set forth in this section are applicable only when the alleged offender is a faculty member.
+10.5.2.3 The procedures set forth in this section are applicable only when the alleged offender is a faculty member.
 In situations where the alleged offender is a student, employee, or third party, the investigation and grievance procedures will vary.

-10.5 Informal and Formal Complaint Procedures
+10.6 Informal and Formal Complaint Procedures

-These complaint procedures shall govern when a faculty member is accused of violating the Policy Against Discrimination and Harassment or the Policy Against Sex Discrimination, including Sexual Harassment and Sexual Misconduct, and Other Interpersonal Misconduct.
-Individuals who think they are the victims of harassment or discrimination may file either an informal or formal complaint.
+These complaint procedures shall govern when a faculty member is accused of violating the Policy Against Discrimination and Harassment, other than allegations of sex discrimination.
+Allegations of sex discrimination will be governed by the grievance procedures outlined in Section I of the All Employee Handbook (see Investigation and Grievance Procedures for Sexual Misconduct and Title IX Sexual Harassment).
+Individuals who think they are the victims of harassment or discrimination, other than sex harassment or sex discrimination, may file either an informal or formal complaint as outlined below.